simondeeley/tuple/README.md

 $objects = new Pair($numeric, $strings);
 ```

 As well as a maximum length value, you can also specify minimum length values.
-By setting the two values as the same, you effectively impose a exact requirement for the number of arguments a tuple can have.
+By setting the two values as the same, you effectively impose an exact requirement for the number of arguments a tuple can have.
 This is very useful for creating tuples that are true to their mathematical form, which brings us on to...

 Example Tuples
 ==============